-The objective of the study The objectives of this study are: 1.
-To determine the impact of Trade Unionism and collective bargaining on Nigeria's development.
+- The objectives of this study are:

+1. To determine the impact of Trade Unionism and collective bargaining on Nigeria's development.

 2. To study the perceived causes of frequent strike actions in Nigeria.
-3. To examine why successive and present governments subvert the activities of labour movement in Nigeria.

-4. To study the various regulations of the labour movement and the impact on Nigerian workers.
+3. To examine why successive and present governments subvert the activities of labour movement in Nigeria. - 4.
+To study the various regulations of the labour movement and the impact on Nigerian workers.